bgx4k3p/lens/src/posts/2025-02-03-proxmox-lxc-ai.md

 excerpt: Discover how to set up a Proxmox LXC container with GPU support for optimized AI and Large Language Model (LLM) development, enhancing performance and efficiency on a budget in your local environment.
 image: ~/assets/images/pcinternals.png
 category: AI
-tags: [AI, Proxmox, LXC, Linux, Docker]
+tags: [AI, Proxmox, LXC, Linux, Docker, Automation]
 ---

 ## Maximizing AI Performance on a Budget